Developer-Akademie-DevSecOpsKurs/truck-signs-api/README.md

         EMAIL_HOST_USER
         EMAIL_HOST_PASSWORD
         ```
-    1. For the database, the default configurations should be:
+    3. For the `postgres` database, the default configuration should be:
         ```bash
         DB_NAME=trucksigns_db
         DB_USER=trucksigns_user